-- the date the donation was received; and - the amount of the donation; and
+- the date the donation was received; and

+- the amount of the donation; and

-• the amount paid to the electoral officer and the date the payment was made.
+- the amount paid to the electoral officer and the date the payment was made.

 With respect to electoral expenses, the return must set out separately the name and description of every person or body of persons to whom or which any sum was paid, and the reason for which it was paid.
 Sums paid in excess of \$200 (GST inclusive) must be vouched by an invoice or a bill and a receipt.

-Candidates are advised to retain all invoices and receipts relating to electoral expenses should these be required in the event of a challenge.
-They should not be submitted with the return.
+While the receipts should not be submitted with the return, candidates are advised to retain all invoices and receipts relating to electoral expenses should these be required in the event of a challenge.

-Once the Return of Electoral Donations and Expenses forms have been received by the electoral officer they become public documents and are to be kept for a public inspection period of seven years.
+Once the Return of Electoral Donations and Expenses forms have been received by the electoral officer they become public documents and are kept for a public inspection period of seven years.
 During this period, the returns:

-- are placed on council's website;
+- are placed on the Council's website;

 - can be inspected by any person;

 - copies can be made available if requested.

-This is a requirement under section 112F of the Local Electoral Act 2001.
+(This is a requirement under section 112F of the Local Electoral Act 2001).